Camp Above The Limit 2008

 We also shuttled vast quantities of people, equipment, aircraft parts and beer between Reno and the playa to keep those engines turning.

-< That’s a glass cockpit view of the route from Reno to BRC.
+A glass cockpit view of the route from Reno to BRC.
 Yes, flight computers can be programmed to fly direct to Black Rock International Spaceport.

-2006 was also our first year of serious brewing.
+2006 was our first year of serious brewing.
 The event theme was Hope and Fear, so our theme became Hops and Beer.
-We built our first EL Wire sign to adorn our first beer storage unit, an 800-pound unit filled with craft homebrew made under the supervision of Zintli, our resident beer judge and master brew craftsman.
+We built our first EL Wire sign to adorn our first beer storage unit, an 800-pound unit filled with craft homebrew made under the supervision of zintli, our resident beer judge and master brew craftsman.

-There were only 10 of us, and we had a quiet corner camp. >
+There were only 10 of us, and we had a quiet corner camp.

 We also helped out other camps.
 Playa Q, for which we imported a truckful of fresh produce and provided flightseeing, invited us to their legendary Rock Star Dinner, which at the time was the most amazing and truly over the top culinary feat ever attempted on the playa.
 (Ask us about it sometime over brews.)